Noé Ela

-Noé Nsue Ela (born 17 April 2003), known in Spain as Noé Ela Mangue, is a professional footballer who plays as a forward for Tercera Federación club Alavés C. Born in Spain, he plays for the Equatorial Guinea national team.
+Noé Nsue Ela (born 17 April 2003), known in Spain as Noé Ela Mangue, is a professional footballer who plays as a forward for Serbian First League club Dubočica.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Career

-Ela is a youth product of CD Pinosierra, Rayo Alcobendas and Leganés, before transferring to Logroñés in 2021.
+Ela is a youth product of CD Pinosierra, Rayo Ciudad Alcobendas and Leganés, before transferring to Logroñés in 2021.
 He began his senior career with their reserves, before debuting with their senior team in 2022.
 On 10 August 2023, he transferred to Numancia.

+Ela signed for Italian club Chieti on 28 November 2025.

+In September 2026, Ela signed for Serbian club GFK Dubočica.

 International career

 Born in Spain, Ela is of Equatoguinean descent.
 He made his international debut with the Equatorial Guinea national team in a friendly 1–1 penalty shootout win over Libya on 6 September 2023.
 He was called up to the national team for the 2023 Africa Cup of Nations.